When you purchase through links on our site, we may earn an affiliate commission.

 If you are swimming at the coast or in estuaries in Britain, tides are one of the biggest factors to consider.
 In some places, such as the Severn Estuary, the tidal range (level of water) can change by up to 15 metres in six hours.
 Not only does this cause rapidly moving currents, it can also significantly change your entry and exit points over the course of your 30 minute swim.

 Local knowledge is key.
 At different states of tide, a current can change direction and speed.
-For instance, the outgoing tide on the south coast often causes an east to west flow, and reverses as it comes back in.
-So the best thing to do would be to plan your course so this works to your advantage.
+For instance, the outgoing tide on the south coast of the UK often causes an east to west flow, and reverses as it comes back in.
+So the best thing to do would be to plan your swim route so this works to your advantage.
 For instance, swim out against the current, and then get a helpful push by the current on the swim back.

 Plan ahead and be aware of the water